Comparing Siyata Mobile (SYTA) and Its Competitors

-Siyata Mobile (NASDAQ: SYTA) is one of 27 publicly-traded companies in the “Radiotelephone communication” industry, but how does it compare to its rivals?
-We will compare Siyata Mobile to similar companies based on the strength of its valuation, analyst recommendations, profitability, risk, institutional ownership, dividends and earnings.
+Siyata Mobile (NASDAQ: SYTA) is one of 27 public companies in the “Radiotelephone communication” industry, but how does it contrast to its rivals?
+We will compare Siyata Mobile to similar businesses based on the strength of its earnings, analyst recommendations, valuation, risk, dividends, profitability and institutional ownership.

 This table compares Siyata Mobile and its rivals revenue, earnings per share and valuation.